 I am still learning to identify triggers; I am getting better at it.

 Feeling an emotion is not bad, don’t feel ashamed of it.
-If you are going to be ashamed, be ashamed if you are vindictive, hypocritical, able to fake a smile while you hurt others; those are actions you need to feel ashamed about; not feeling a natural emotion when someone hurts you.
+If you are going to be ashamed be so when you are vindictive, hypocritical, able to fake a smile while you hurt others; those are actions you need to feel ashamed about; not for feeling a natural emotion when someone hurts you.

 We need to give up our approval addiction.
 Sadly I find that approval addiction is more predominant within my gender.
 Ladies, you need to give that up because it is one of the most debilitating traits.
-Needing other people’s approval, loving other people’s opinion of you and mistaking for your own, will only leave you depleted.
-The show you are putting on is not worth it, it will leave you alone, and frustrated.
+Needing other people’s approval, loving other people’s opinion of will only leave you depleted.
+The show you are putting on is not worth it, it will leave you alone and frustrated.
 A very intelligent lady said “you will never ever be perception less, but it is very important to be perception free”.

 When doing the exercise please be realistic and gentle with yourself.
 The whole point of it is to identify you, not to punish you.

 This exercise isn’t about being fake or pretending to be someone you are not.
 This exercise is to help you develop your inner self.
 It is to help you rediscover who you once were, to let go of old habits and build new healthy ones.
 That isn’t being fake, is about moving, is about possibility, potential… THAT is working on yourself!.

 Look at it another way.
 Your strengths are your back bone, the things you want to work on are your wish bone, and even that is unique because its your constructive self or adaptive personality.
 It is unique because no one in the world has had the same experiences that you have.
 Your wish bone is the you that keeps moving and changing all the time, and it helps you avoid being stagnant.